marianaborgal/P001_RealEstate_Insights/README.md

 4. Properties selected to be bought in a 15km radius from lake correspond to 60% of expected profit.

 ## 6. Conclusion
 The objective of this project was to create a online dashboard to House Rocket's CEO.
-Deploying the dashboard on Heroku platforms provided the CEO acess from anywhere facilitating data visualization.
+Deploying the dashboard on Heroku platforms provided the CEO acess from anywhere facilitating data visualization and business decisions.

 ## 7. Next Steps
 * Determine in which season of the year would be the best to execute a sale.